MkFdez/survey-app/README.md

 # Survey Creator Website ⚛️⚡🍃🤖

 Welcome to the Survey Creator Website!
 This website allows you to create custom surveys, share them with others, and view detailed metrics about survey responses.
-The project is built using React, Express, MongoDB, Redux, and provides a user-friendly interface for survey creation and management.
-It also uses Chakra-UI for the user interface and the OpenAI API .
+The project is built using React, Express, MongoDB, Redux, ASP.NET CORE and SQL Server and provides a user-friendly interface for survey creation and management.
+It also uses Chakra-UI for the user interface and the OpenAI API for automatic survey generation.

 ## Features ✨